erezs80/Terraform-Demo/Labs/lab1/README.md

   b. run terraform plan
   c. run terraform apply
   d. check in the azure portal that only 1 vm had been added to your deployment

+11. Clean the resources we creates during the lab : terraform destory enter "yes" to continue